-Dev Books, New Delhi
+and Dev Books, New Delhi

-Samrakshika II is an anthology of papers presented at a national seminar on the Mahabharata, organized by the National Mission for Manuscripts, in February-2007.
-The volume is on Text and Variantions of the Mahābhārata: Contextual, Regional and Performative Traditions.
+Samikshika-I is a collection papers presented in a seminar on 'Budhist Literary Heritage in India'.
+Samikshika-II is an anthology of papers presented at a national seminar on the Mahābhārata, organised by the National Mission for Manuscripts, IGNCA in February, 2007.
+The seminar, Text and variantions of the Mahābhārata: Contextual, Regional and Performative Traditions, forms a part of Samikshika, the seminar series of the mission.